The planar Tur\'an number of the seven-cycle: Lemmas for proving Theorem

-\textbf{Case 3: }$B$ is $B_{4,b}$.
-Similar to Case 4 of the proof of Lemma \ref{smallblockslemma}, the only possible drawing(up to symmetry) where two boundary edges of $B$ bordering some face of length $4$ lead to $e_B^\partial\geq 1$.
+Similar to Case 4 of the proof of Lemma \ref{smallblockslemma}, the only possible drawing (up to symmetry) where two boundary edges of $B$ bordering some face of length $4$ lead to $e_B^\partial\geq 1$.

-If exactly one edge of $B$ is adjacent to some face of length $4$, the we claim that all other three edges of that face $4$ is trivial blocks so this face can be uniquely assigned to $B$.
-The tricks to verify this (and to enumerate similar cases) is that, if we don't allow $C_7$ without an $(8+)$-face inside, then some vertices have to be ``used twice" to eliminate this possibility.
-For example, in Figure \ref{samever}, the red vertices at the left have to be the same, so the graph looks like the right side.
+If exactly one edge of $B$ is adjacent to some face of length $4$, the we claim that all other three edges of that $4$-face is trivial blocks so this face can be uniquely assigned to $B$.
+The trick to verify this (and to enumerate similar cases) is that, if we don't allow $C_7$ without an $(8+)$-face inside, then some vertices have to be ``used twice" to eliminate this possibility.
+For example, if any of the other three edges of that $4$-face is not trivial block, as shown in Figure \ref{samever}, the red vertices at the left have to be the same, so the graph looks like the right side.
 In this case, the red edge has to be incident to an $(8+)$-face.
 Otherwise, either $B$ should be larger, or we have a $C_7$ where each edges doesn't belong to some $T_3$.

+Using the trick about a vertex ``used twice", we can enumerate all possible drawings when an edge of the $4$-face in $B$ borders another $4$-face as, as shown in Figure \ref{2f4}.
+In all these drawings, either we find a $C_7$ where each edge doesn't belong to some $T_3$, or we find one of the red edges has to be border an $(8+)$-face(represented by red edges that does not form a $C_7$).
+Specifically, in $(1)$, if none of the red edges are adjacent to $(8+)$-face, then in order to avoid forming a $C_7$ in $B$, they must be in the same $6$-face, which would form a $C_7$ with the white $4$-face.

-When we assign the face of length $4$ to $B$, we claim that all its boundary edges, as shown in Figure, has to border a face with length at least $5$.
+Now when we assign the face of length $4$ to $B$, we can assume that each of its boundary edges has to border a face with length at least $5$.
 Then,

-Using the techniques about a vertex ``used twice", we can enumerate all possible drawings when an edge of the $4$-face in $B$ borders another $4$-face.
-In all these drawings, either we find a $C_7$ where each edge doesn't belong to some $T_3$, or we find one of the red edges has to be border an $(8+)$-face(represented by red edges that does not form a $C_7$).
-Specifically, in $(1)$, if none of the red edges are adjacent to $(8+)$-face, then in order to avoid forming a $C_7$ with $B$ they must be in the same $6$-face, which would form a $C_7$ with the white $4$-face.

 \end{proof}